magezil/games/README.md

 # games
-Games created with the help of ai
+Games created with the help of GitHub Copilot